Rush Hour appears in an aspect ratio of approximately 2.40:1 on this Blu-ray Disc. The transfer showed some minor issues but usually looked fine.

-The Rush Hour disc includes many video supplements.
-Foremost is the 40-minute and 48-second behind the scenes program called A Piece of the Action.
+Next come most is a 40-minute, 53-second behind the scenes program called A Piece of the Action.
 We get notes from Ratner, producer Roger Birnbaum, stunt coordinator Terry Leonard, and actors Chris Tucker, Jackie Chan, and Elizabeth Pena.
 The program covers casting and convincing Chan to come onboard, working with the actors and Ratner’s style on the set, stunts and shooting the action scenes, and other production elements.

 I found this program to be somewhat disappointing.
 It's basically a disjointed amalgam of interviews and raw footage from the set.
 It provides some interesting glimpses of the proceedings but it didn't add much to my enjoyment of the film, although it was interesting to see how much work went into choreographing and shooting the action scenes.

-One very nice extra is Whatever Happened to Mason Reese?, Ratner’s 11-minute and nine-second student film.
+One very nice extra is Whatever Happened to Mason Reese?, Ratner’s 13-minute, 12-second student film.
 He mentions this movie during the audio commentary, and it's fun to actually see it.
 It's not a great piece of work, though it's interesting in a strange way.
 As an archival piece, its inclusion is greatly appreciated.

-I also really enjoyed the fact that two of Ratner's music videos appear on this DVD.
-We get Dru Hill's “How Deep Is Your Love” from the Rush Hour soundtrack, and Heavy D's Nuttin' But Love, the latter notable mainly because it features Tucker.
+Two of Ratner's music videos appear on this disc.
+We get Dru Hill's “How Deep Is Your Love” from the Rush Hour soundtrack, and Heavy D's Nuttin' But Love, the latter notable mainly because it features Chris Tucker.
 Neither is great, but they're interesting, and nice to have.

-Also, both these videos and Whatever Happened to Mason Reese? include additional commentaries from Ratner.
+Both these videos and Whatever Happened to Mason Reese? include additional commentary from Ratner.
 As usual, he proves chatty and informative.
 His track for Reese is especially interesting.

-In addition to the film’s trailer, we get six Deleted Scenes run a total of two minutes, 56 seconds.
+In addition to the film’s trailer, we get six Deleted Scenes that run a total of three minutes, three seconds.
 With such short snippets, you shouldn’t expect much from these.
 We get some minor additions such as Soo Yung’s first day of school and more obstinate behavior from the feds but not much that stands out as memorable.
 A clip in which Carter bluffs his way into the film’s ending reception is okay, though.